 Norwegian 1A (1) and Norwegian 1B (2) are taught 3 times a week and we are currently using the textbook Sett i gang 1.

-Please be aware that no auditing is permitted in Scandinavian language courses.
-If you are not a currently enrolled student but would like to enroll in a Norwegian language class, go to Concurrent Enrollment, UC Berkeley Extension.
-Please note that the Concurrent Enrollment application has to be approved by the department.
-Approval is based on availability of space in class; enrolled UC students on a waitlist have priority.
+If you are not a currently registered student, you may be able to enroll via Concurrent Enrollment, UC Berkeley Extension.
+Please note that the Concurrent Enrollment application must be approved by the department.
+Approval is based on availability of space in the class; enrolled UC students on a waitlist have priority.

 If you have any questions please consult the Scandinavian languages coordinator Karen Møller at firstname.lastname@example.org.
 She is also the contact when requesting an internal placement test for any course that is NOT the beginning language course (1A) or to request a Language Assessment for external use.